Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Introduction

-which is first variation of $ \mathcal{E} $, is called nonlocal Cahn-Hilliard-Navier-Stokes system.
-The well-posedness for nonlocal CHNS system has been well studied in the literature by several authors (see \cite{frigeri2013strong,frigeri2016nonlocal, colli2012global, MR3903266, MR3019479, biswas2018stationary}).
-For optimal distributed control problems for the same see \cite{frigeri2016optimal,frigeri2020optimal, MR4108622}.
-For the local system \eqref{DPPsys1}-\eqref{DP22}, the existence and uniqueness of a weak solution has been obtained in \cite{boyer1999mathematical} in the case of regular potential and also the existence of a strong solution.
-In the same work author also studies the case of singular potential, for the existence of a weak solution by approximating the singular potential with sequence of regular potentials and passing to the limit of the corresponding solutions.
+The well-posedness of nonlocal CHNS system has been well studied in the literature by several authors (see \cite{MR3090070, MR3518604, MR2834896, MR3903266, MR3019479, MR4374591}).
+For optimal distributed control problems for the same see \cite{MR3456388, MR4104524, MR4108622}.
+For the local CHNS system \eqref{DPPsys1}-\eqref{DP22}, the existence and uniqueness of a weak solution and the existence of the strong solution have been obtained in \cite{MR1700669} in the case of regular potential.
+In the same work author also studies the case of singular potential, for the existence of a weak solution by approximating the singular potential with a sequence of regular potentials and passing to the limit of the corresponding solutions.
 Certain stability results have also been established.
-In \cite{gal2010asymptotic}, authors analyse the asymptotic behaviour of the solution of local Cahn-Hilliard-Navier-Stokes system.
+In \cite{MR2580516}, authors analyse the asymptotic behaviour of the solution of the local Cahn-Hilliard-Navier-Stokes system.
 In fact, they have proved the existence of global and exponential attractors.